Is Kodi Legal? Safe?By Lyn Atwood / April 20, 2017 / Tags: Kodi

-Whether Kodi is legal could come down to how you’re using it.
+Whether Kodi is legal in the US and elsewhere depends on how it’s used.
 Anyone using Kodi to stream TV faces some real legal and security concerns.

 When Kodi first debuted as XBMC, which stands for Xbox Media Center, it found its audience among gamers.
 Xbox users were looking for a way to use their systems to not only play video games, but also to watch TV and stream other media.